Vardoge/synq-getting-started/issue_tracker/guidelines.md

 It is up to you to decide what the relative priority is of a specific issue.
 Issues will typically fall into 4 categories

-* Critical - production down issue that requires immediate attention, and may require patching
+* Critical - production down issue or deploy issue that requires immediate attention, and may require patching
 * Relevant/Required - This should be done in the current week or current milestone, is most likely highly reflective of what needs to be done to accomplish our epics
 * Normal - This should be done over the course of one or two milestones
 * TODO - This would be a nice to have and should be eventually done, more like tracking high level features